 There are two main types of traps used to capture Indian Mynas:

 - The PeeGee Trap – is an inexpensive and easy to build mesh trap being used extensively in most NSW areas including by the CVCIA throughout the Clarence Valley.
-Materials cost around $22 and plans for PeeGee traps can be downloaded here.
+Materials cost less than $30 and plans for PeeGee traps can be downloaded here.

 - The Myna Magnet Trap – is an alternative that has been developed by ANU and is available for purchase from them.
 For more information, check out the ANU website.